waleedgul92/FAW-payment-system-CONSOLE-files/README.md

 ![68747470733a2f2f75706c6f61642e77696b696d656469612e6f72672f77696b6970656469612f656e2f7468756d622f652f65342f4e6174696f6e616c5f556e69766572736974795f6f665f436f6d70757465725f616e645f456d6572676 (1)](https://user-images.githubusercontent.com/84980384/142883094-f0749c11-8373-4c7a-9e07-b94648ab14b5.png)\
                  Management System made as group project for 1st semester at FAST National University-NUCES NUCES, karachi
 # Description
 OOP is most importtant concept for a programmer.It helps us to think  real life objects while programming.It also  enables to use concepts like enacpsulation and data hiding.
 A payment system is one of examples of data hding and encapsulations.
 It was a group project developed by me and my friends in 2nd semester.
-We did it using Qt craetor.
-You can download it from [​here​](https://www.qt.io/product/qt6/)

 # Getting Sarted
 ## Dependencies ##
 * Windows 10/Mac OS/Linux.
-* Qtcrearor

 ## Installing ##
 * Made in Dev-C++.